 Hawaiian Company.
 Hawaiian Values.

 We were born here, raised here, and are raising our families here.
-We work only for the good of Hawaiʻi, because Hawaiʻi is the only home we have ever known.
+We work solely for the good of Hawaiʻi because it is the only home we have ever known.

 These simple realities are at the heart of everything Honua Consulting does.

-We are selective with the projects we take, as we believe it is important to only work on projects that help Hawaiʻi and the Hawaiian community.
-We conduct ourselves with the utmost integrity.
-We hold ourselves to the highest standards of excellence.
-We invite you to learn more about us, more about our work and more about our values.
+We are selective with the projects we undertake, believing it is essential to only engage in work that benefits Hawaiʻi and its people.
+We conduct ourselves with unwavering integrity and hold ourselves to the highest standards of excellence.
+We invite you to learn more about us, our work, and our values.

 Owner's Message

 Trisha Kehaulani Watson, J.D., Ph.D., was born and raised in Mānoa, Hawaiʻi.
-She earned a B.A. in Sociology and American Studies from the University of Hawaiʻi in 1999.
-Her M.A. is from Washington State University in American Studies where she wrote her thesis on environmental justice on Oʻahu’s Leeward Coast.
-She earned a J.D. and environmental law certificate from the William S. Richardson School of Law at the University of Hawaiʻi in 2003 where she focused on non-profit organizations, civil rights and environmental law.
+She earned her B.A. in Sociology and American Studies from the University of Hawaiʻi in 1999.
+She went on to complete an M.A. in American Studies at Washington State University, where her thesis focused on environmental justice on Oʻahu’s Leeward Coast.
+In 2003, she earned her J.D. and an Environmental Law Certificate from the William S. Richardson School of Law at the University of Hawaiʻi, with a focus on non-profit organizations, civil rights, and environmental law.

-She founded Honua Consulting in 2004 as a consulting company that specializes in non-profit organizations, environmental and cultural assessments, facilitation, strategic planning, community consultation and mediation.
-For over a decade, the company is a respected leader in environmental and cultural resource management.
-Today, Honua Consulting is the largest and longest-running Hawaiian owned cultural resource management company in Hawai‘i.
+In 2004, she founded Honua Consulting, a firm specializing in nonprofit support, environmental and cultural assessments, facilitation, strategic planning, community consultation, and mediation.
+For over a decade, Honua Consulting has been a respected leader in environmental and cultural resource management and is now the largest and longest-running Hawaiian-owned cultural resource management company in Hawai‘i.

-She has won numerous awards and recognition for her achievements, including the Pacific Business News and American Savings Bank 40 Under 40 Young Community Leader of the Year in 2014.
+Dr. Watson has received numerous accolades for her work, including being named the 40 Under 40 Young Community Leader of the Year in 2014 by Pacific Business News and American Savings Bank.

 Contact Us